-Stagnation can be complicated and unpredictable!
-Sure, the financial media is quite popular for taking a dig at when the next recession will begin; however, we can not always expect the timeline to be true.
+Stagnation can be complicated and unpredictable.
+Financial experts frequently speculate about when the next recession might begin, however, we can not always expect the timeline to be true.
+Businesses that prepare early are often the ones that survive the toughest periods.

-We know you can’t wait to get your hands on the pixy dust we’re about to share.
-So, let’s dive deep into the pool of information without further delay!
-Shall we?
+So, let’s dive deep into the pool of information without further delay.

 Did you think about its impact in the long run?
 No, right?